jjatria/cpran-www/clients/cpran/index.md

     the next step if you already have Perl or if you know how to set that up.

-    There are some good guides at the [Perl website](http://perl.org) to install it on [Windows][winperl] and on Mac.
+    There are some good guides at the [Perl website](http://perl.org) to install it on [Windows][winperl] and on [Mac][macperl].
 If you are on GNU/Linux then chances are you already have it.
 If not, check your distro's documentation on how to get it.

     [macperl]: http://learn.perl.org/installing/osx.html
     [winperl]: http://learn.perl.org/installing/windows.html